Linuxfabrik/monitoring-plugins/check-plugins/fs-xfs-stats/README.md

 ### `No mounted XFS filesystem found.`

 The system does not have any mounted XFS filesystem. `/proc/fs/xfs/stat` does not exist.
 Disable this check for this machine.

+### `Waiting for more data.`

+The plugin needs two consecutive runs to calculate per-second rates.
+This message is expected on the first run (or after a reboot) and clears on the next check.

 ## Credits, License